Are you 150 air-mile exempt?

 ELDs and short-haul exemptions

-In most cases, a driver that qualifies for the 100 or 150 air mile radius is exempt from the upcoming ELD mandate, but there are exceptions.
+In most cases, a driver that qualifies for the 150 air-mile radius exemption is exempt from the upcoming ELD mandate, but there are exceptions.

 The final regulation says if you are running short haul, you are not required to maintain Record of Duty Status (RODS) and, therefore, do not need to log your hours with an ELD, unless you break the rule more than eight (8) times in a 30-day rolling period.